IoAg/gta-vi/README.md

 ## 1. Introduction

-In eye movement research with dynamic natural scenes there is a great need for ground thruth since the stimuli are not artificially created and their properties are not known.
+In eye movement research with dynamic natural scenes there is a great need for ground truth since the stimuli are not artificially created and their properties are not known.
 Even though many automatic algorithms exist for annotating samples from streams to fixation, saccades, smooth pursuit etc., hand labelling is still considered the best for those tasks especially when we are